0xTr3m0r/chat-app-backend/README.md

 # Chat App Backend
 This is a simple chat application backend built with Node.js, Express, and Socket.IO.
 It allows users to send and receive messages in real-time.
 ## Features
-- Real-time messaging with Socket.IO
+- Real-time messaging with Socket.IO (coming soon)
 - User authentication with JWT
 - Message persistence with MongoDB
 - Basic user management (register, login, logout,update profile)